Office rental firm IWG's shares fall after inflation warning - NewsBreak

 Office rental firm IWG's shares fall after inflation warning

-(Reuters) -London-listed office rental firm IWG warned it could face higher costs this year due to soaring inflation, overshadowing stronger quarterly revenue and sending its shares down 9% on Tuesday.
+April 26 (Reuters) - London-listed office rental firm IWG (IWG.L) warned it could face higher costs this year due to soaring inflation, overshadowing stronger quarterly revenue and sending its shares down 9% on Tuesday.

 IWG, known for its Regus brand of office spaces, is seeing business rebound as people return to offices and workplaces choose hybrid work models, but soaring inflation in Britain and other markets is adding to its expenses.